-Brazil is a very poor performer under the VACI, due largely to its high production and consumption of animal products and cruel farming practices are still permitted.
+Brazil is a very poor performer (“F”) under the VACI.
+The country has a very high level of production and consumption of animal products and cruel farming practices are still permitted.

-Brazil is a high-volume animal producer, slaughtering around 28.4 land-based animals per person / year (compared to a global average of 9.7).
-The country's dependency on farm animals is relatively high, with around 8 farm animals per person (double the global average of 4.1.
+Brazil is a high-volume animal producer, slaughtering around 30.8 land-based animals per person per year, compared to a global average of 10.1.
+The country's dependency on farmed animals is relatively high, with around 8 farmed animals per person, double the global average of 4.1.
 Factory farmed production of pigs, chickens and other farmed birds is widespread throughout the country.
 Around 82.6% of the animals farmed in Brazil are broiler chickens.

 Brazil is a marginal performer ("D") under the Animal Protection Index (API), and its farmed animal protection legislation achieved the same rating under the index.
-Although Brazil does have animal protection laws, the application and enforcement of those laws are limited.
-In addition, Brazilian law continues to permit some of the cruellest factory farming practices, such as sow stalls, farrowing crates and battery cages.
+Although Brazil does have animal protection laws in place, it continues to permit cruel factory farming practices such as sow stalls, farrowing crates, and battery cages.
 Learn more about the quality of Brazil's legislative protections on the API here.